How to Identify Where Your Shower Is Leaking From

-Many people experience a leaking shower, so they are a very common occurrence.
-This doesn’t make shower leaks any more pleasant, or any easier to resolve.
-Sometimes the hardest part of dealing with a leaking shower is identifying where it is coming from.
-Once you have done that you can set about fixing the leak, and reducing the amount of damage caused.
+Leaking showers are a very common occurrence.
+Even so, this doesn’t make them any more pleasant, or any easier to resolve.
+Sometimes the hardest part of dealing with a leaking shower is identifying where it's even coming from.
+It's the first step before tackling a leak and preventing any permanent damage to your bathroom.

-We’ve put together some helpful tips on how you can find a shower leak, and some information about sealing the leak when you have located it.
+We’ve put together some tips on how you can find a shower leak, and some information about sealing the leak once you've located it.

 Look for the following signs:

 Presence of mould or mildew in the bathroom, especially around the shower

 Water stains on the ceiling directly below the shower